bletcher/airWaterTemperatureViewer/docs/rawTemperatureData.md

 **Steps**: aggregation level &rarr; filtering (`sites, years, seasons`) &rarr; raw data plots

 Data can be aggregated across time scales ranging from the `raw data`, to `daily` (the default), to `annual`.
 All figures below will show data from the selected aggregation level.
-Aggregation here is simply calculating stie-specific mean air and water temperatures for the selected aggregation level.
+Aggregation here is simply calculating site-specific mean air and water temperatures for the selected aggregation level.

 ---